 If you’re still determining who your ideal audience is, you can conduct an A/B split test.
 This allows you to place two similar ads with different parameters at the same time.
 You can then track them to see which variation performs best.
 Choose the percentage of potential customers that will see ad variation A over B or split them down the middle 50/50.

 This entirely depends on the online advertising strategy you choose.
 Search ads – also known as PPC ads – are priced per click.
 That means you only pay when someone clicks on your ad.
 But that price point isn’t set in stone.

 Cost-per-click (CPC) is varied across the board.
 When you set up an ad, you’ll place a bid at the highest CPC you’re willing to spend.
 Your industry and location will determine what price you should place your bid at.
 It all depends on what the competition for a given keyword is.
 Pricing will vary on how many businesses are willing to pay for the same keyword.
 Generally, the more competitive the business, the higher the costs grow.

 The cost of an SEM ad campaign can vary drastically by industry, a customer’s search query, target location, and most importantly, target keyword.
 We recommend small businesses allocate a minimum of $1000 per month on search ads alone to see any kind of return.
 Keep in mind that you’ll pay for each visitor so it’s important to be profitable in order to meet business goals.

 What is SEO?

-SEO is the practice of optimizing a website so it will appear higher in the organic SERPs.
-The top organic results of almost any inquiry you search on Google likely gained its ranking through tireless SEO work.
+SEO is the practice of optimizing a website so it will appear higher in organic SERPs.
+The top organic results of almost any inquiry you search on Google likely gained their ranking through tireless SEO work.

 Where search ads give a business immediate results, SEO is all about patience, watching, and making continuous adjustments over time.
 If you’re just starting out, you’ll have to be resolute.
 Don’t expect your content to end up on the first page after one week of work.
 This is especially true if you’re competing with established, well-known businesses.